Office of the President

 President and CEO/Corporate Secretary

-President Genshaft has been instrumental in economic development efforts in the Tampa Bay region, serving as chair of three critical economic development engines: The Greater Tampa Chamber of Commerce, Tampa Bay Partnership and the Greater Tampa Chamber of Commerce Committee of 100.
-The university has been a catalyst for economic development through USF’s collaboration with local and state governments as well as regional business leaders.
-President Genshaft has focused on partnering university research, which has grown from $186 million to more than $458 million in 2015-16.
+President Genshaft has been instrumental in economic development efforts in the Tampa Bay region, serving as chair of The Greater Tampa Chamber of Commerce, the Tampa Bay Partnership, and the Greater Tampa Chamber of Commerce Committee of 100.
+In 2018, she will chair the Tampa Hillsborough Economic Development Corp.
+The university has been a catalyst for economic development; USF Tampa's innovation and economic development efforts alone generate more than $400 million in statewide impact each year, sustain more than 3,000 jobs, and return more than $52 million in tax revenue to local, state and federal governments.

-Nationally, President Genshaft has served as Chair for the American Council on Education (ACE) and is a member of the Association of Public and Land-Grant Universities (APLU) Board of Directors.
-In 2010, President Genshaft made National Collegiate Athletic Association (NCAA) history when she became the first woman to chair the Division I Board.
-She is also past chair of the Big East and American Athletic Conference Councils of Presidents.
+Nationally, President Genshaft has served as chair for the American Council on Education (ACE) and is a member of the Association of Public and Land-Grant Universities (APLU) Board of Directors.
+In 2010, she made National Collegiate Athletic Association history when she became the first woman to chair the Division I Board.
+She also is a past chair of the Big East and American Athletic Conference Councils of Presidents.

-President Genshaft has been lauded by both professional organizations and community groups throughout her career.
-She is one of the region’s most well-regarded women leaders.
-She has been inducted into the 2008 Tampa Bay Business Hall of Fame, recognized by the Tampa Bay Business Journal as the 2007 Business Woman of the Year, and recognized by the Greater Tampa Chamber of Commerce Presents Dottie Berger MacKinnon Woman of Influence Award.
-She has received the Tampa World Trade Center’s Betty Castor Lifetime Achievement Award, Florida Economic Council’s Richard L. McLaughlin Award, was the recipient of the Amiga Award for Non-Hispanic women whose outstanding efforts have improved the quality of life in the Hispanic community and the inaugural Community Sports Leader of the Year Award, Tampa Bay Sneaker Soiree from the Tampa Bay Sports Commission.
+President Genshaft has earned recognition from professional organizations and community groups throughout her career.
+Her honors include: 2008 Tampa Bay Business Hall of Fame; Tampa Bay Business Journal's 2007 Business Woman of the Year; Greater Tampa Chamber of Commerce Presents Dottie Berger MacKinnon Woman of Influence Award; Tampa World Trade Center's Betty Castor Lifetime Achievement Award; Florida Economic Council's Richard L. McLaughlin Award; and recipient of the Amiga Award for Non-Hispanic Women whose outstanding efforts have improved the quality of life in the Hispanic community.

-Nationally and globally recognized, President Genshaft has been honored by APLU with the Michael P. Malone International Leadership Award, the Global Leadership Award by Her Royal Highness Princess Sirindhorn in Bangkok, Thailand, The Captain of Education Award from Hadassah College in Jerusalem, Israel, an honorary doctorate from Saint Ignatius of Loyola University, Peru, and as the first woman to receive an honorary doctorate in Literature from Yeungnam University, South Korea.
-In October 2016, President Genshaft was honored by the National Association of Collegiate Women Athletics Administrators with the Dr. Claire Van Ummersen Presidential Leadership Award.
+President Genshaft also has received national and international honors, including: APLU's Michael P. Malone International Leadership Award; ACE Donna Shavlik Award; the Global Leadership Award from Her Royal Highness Princess Sirindhorn in Bangkok, Thailand; the Captain of Education Award from Hadassah College in Jerusalem, Israel; an honorary doctorate from Saint Ignatius of Loyola University, Peru; and as the first woman to receive an honorary doctorate in literature from Yeungnam University, South Korea.
+In 2016, Dr. Genshaft was honored by the National Association of Collegiate Women Athletics Administrators with the Dr. Claire Van Ummersen Presidential Leadership Award.

-President Genshaft is a native of Ohio and earned her baccalaureate degree at the University of Wisconsin-Madison and both her Masters and Doctoral degrees from Kent State University.
-The author or co-author of more than 75 journal articles, President Genshaft has edited and authored three books on gifted education and intellectual assessment and also contributed chapters, essays and articles to more than 20 books, journals and publications on current topics in higher education leadership.
+A native of Ohio, Dr. Genshaft earned her bachelor's degree at the University of Wisconsin-Madison and both her Master's and Doctoral degrees from Kent State University.
+She is the author or co-author of more than 75 journal articles, and she has edited and authored three books on gifted education and intellectual assessment.
+Dr. Genshaft also has contributed chapters, essays and articles to more than 20 books, journals and publications on current topics in higher education leadership.